luar1/students-dashboard-front-end/README.md

 * `npm install`
 * `npm start`

+Make some changes to the application without breaking it (adding some lines of code, creating a component, etc), and pull request your changes.

 We can always fork the repo and keep, this would be a better way of contribute as a team.

 Any problem do not hesitate to ask.
 Happy coding!